FuelLabs/intro-to-sway/README.md

 We'll go through what each of these imports does as we use them later.

-### Item Struct
+### Defining Item Struct

 Struct is short for structure, which is a data structure similar to an object in JavaScript.
-You define a struct with the `struct` keyword and define the fields of a struct inside curly brackets.
+You define a struct with the `struct` keyword in Sway and define the fields of a struct inside curly brackets.

-The core of our program is the ability to list, sell, and get `items`.
+The core of our program is the ability to list, sell, and get `Items`.

 Let's define the `Item` type as shown below: